irisdingbj/proposal/Support HSM with attestation in cert-manager for CA issuers and Self Signed Issuers.md

 4. If passed

-   * Adminwrap the each of the private key generated in step1 via the public key in the attestation CR.
+   * Admin wrap the each of the private key generated in step1 via the public key in the attestation CR.
    * create secret in cluster which includes the wrapped private key and cert(generated in step1)
    * The secret name will be using  issuer name + `-cacert` format.
    * admin update attestation CR status with `success` and reason/message